VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 {{< /speech >}}

 Namely, it's really good at:
-1. Letting multiple people work together where real-time (Google Docs style) colaboration doesn't work well.
+1. Letting multiple people work together where real-time (Google Docs style) collaboration doesn't work well.
 2. Allowing for changes to be reverted later
 3. Allowing for branches